juaneacha/whats-with-a-broken-car/README.md

 ----
 # Results
-- Most complains from new car owners happen when they receive the car at 0 miles
+- Most complaints from new car owners happen when they receive the car at 0 miles
 - The most common issue with brand new cars is the Air Bags system followed by the electrical system, brakes, powertrain, fuel system, and engine
 - The most common issue with any gas-powered car is the engine
-- Cars from manufactured from 2016 to 2020 are the cars with the most problems
+- Cars manufactured from 2016 to 2020 are the cars with the most problems

 # Conclusion and Recommendations
-- When looking for a reliable new car, one needs to learn what are the most common issues reported by owners of such car.
-Nonetheless, typically issues with new cars tend to revolve around air bags, electrical system, brakes, powertrain, fuel system, and engine.
-- Cars manufactured between 2016 and 2020 tend to have the most problems compared to the rest.
-Newer cars (from 2021 onwards) might seem like a safe option.
-However, these cars have not been long enough in the market for owners to be able to completely tease out their inherent issues.
+- Cars manufactured between 2016 and 2020 tend to have the most complaints compared to the rest
-- If reliability is the primary factor for making a car purchase, it is recommended one gets an used car from before 2016.
-The car should also have a milage between 20,000 to 50,000 miles.
-It should be from a non-American brand such as Honda, Toyota, Nissan, Hyundai, or Kia.
-If the car must be from recent years, cars from 2021 onward can be a viable option provided the previous recommendations are followed.
+- Most complaints revolve around airbags, electrical systems, brakes, powertrain, fuel system, and engine.
+Addressing the issues found in these areas can reduce complaints greatly
+- Cars from non-American brands such as Honda, Toyota, Nissan, Hyundai, or Kia have the least number of complaints.
+- Copying some of the manufacturing processes around airbags, electrical systems, brakes, powertrain, fuel systems, and engines from non-American car companies can increase reliability and reduce complaints